faulconbridge/semsat/Semsat1b/semsat1b.md

 Acquiring the Data
 ------------------

-We will first download the raw CSV from github and do a bit of preprossing on it:
+We will first download the raw CSV from github and do a bit of preprocessing on it:

 ```r